dpengineering/NewtonsCradle/README.md

 ## Main Methods

 ### scoop
-Scoops desired numbers of balls simultaneoulsy if the sum of the balls being scooped is less than 5.
+Scoops desired numbers of balls simultaneously if the sum of the balls being scooped is less than 5.
 Must be called in a thread to ensure the UI and hardware function as intended.

 ### scoopFiveBalls